-There are four concentrations within the master of business administration (MBA) program.
-Concentrations can be earned by completing three elective courses within the same subject area.
+There are five concentrations within the MBA program.
+Students earn concentrations by completing 12 credits of elective coursework within the same subject area.
 Each allows a student to focus more deeply on one area of interest.
-Students may select three electives within their chosen concentration, but concentrations are not required.
-Currently, students may complete concentrations in business analytics, finance, leadership and change management, or marketing.
+Concentrations include business analytics, cybersecurity, finance, leadership and change management, and marketing.